1958 World Series: Game 4

 Warren Spahn was at his much-needed best, winning Game 4 3–0 on a two-hit shutout over Yankee ace Whitey Ford.
-New York left-fielder Norm Siebern (playing for the injured Elston Howard), had trouble fielding with the afternoon sun blazing, losing fly balls in the sixth and eighth innings, accounting for two Milwaukee runs.
+New York left-fielder Norm Siebern (playing for the injured Elston Howard), had trouble fielding with the afternoon sun blazing, losing fly balls in the sixth and eighth innings, accounting for two of Milwaukee's three runs.

-It was a much-heralded pitching duel until the top of the sixth when Red Schoendienst led off tripling into deep left-center, the ball slicing between "The Mick" in center and Siebern in left.
+It was a much-heralded pitching duel until the top of the sixth when Red Schoendienst led off tripling into deep left-center, the ball slicing between Mickey Mantle in center and Siebern in left.
 Tony Kubek, who had 28 errors during the season, let a Johnny Logan grounder slip through his legs for an error, letting in the game's first run.
-In the seventh, Spahn blooped a single to score Andy Pafko, who had just doubled to right.
+In the seventh, Spahn blooped a single to left to score Del Crandall, who was on third after Andy Pafko doubled to right.
 In the eighth, Logan was credited with a ground-rule double when Siebern lost a fly-ball in the sun.
-Eddie Mathews followed with another double, scoring Logan with the game's final run.
+Eddie Mathews followed with a double off the right-center wall, scoring Logan with the game's final run.

+This was the Braves’ last victory in a postseason game until Game 2 of the 1991 NLCS.